Prutserdt/dotfiles/README.md

 ## The `dotfiles` command
 This alias from the .bashrc is running the shell script *~/.config/dotfiles.sh*.
 This script will first check the status of the dotfiles and after that a commit/push or pull can be made to the repo.
-Yes, this is all done from one command! :godmode:.
+Yes, this is all done from one command! :godmode:

 Remember: if the local dotfiles are newer than the rep : push.
 If the local dotfiles are older than the repo: pull.